Module jumpscale.clients.docker.docker

 Methods

-def create(self, name, image, command=None, environment=None, entrypoint=None, volumes=None, devices=None, detach=True, ports=None, privileged=False, auto_remove=False, hostname='js-ng')
+def create(self, name, image, command=None, environment=None, entrypoint=None, volumes=None, devices=None, detach=True, ports=None, privileged=False, auto_remove=False, hostname='js-ng')-

 Creates a docker container without starting it